Skip to main content

 }

-Clients build the event array and compose the SendEventRequest proto, send them through the WebSocket client.
+Clients build the event array and compose the SendEventRequest proto, then send them through the WebSocket client.

-Raccoon also wires response every time a message is read and processed.
+Raccoon also wires a response every time a message is read and processed.

 Refer to the raccoon.proto that Raccoon sends for every event.